Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Conclusions and future directions

-Main focus of this brief review is on certain specific properties of pulsars, namely the extreme accuracy of observations of its pulses, and very sensitive dependence of the detailed nature of pulses, as observed on earth, on the internal structure of the pulsar.
-Probes of internal structure of neutron stars is of paramount importance in astrophysics.
-This has acquired special importance in view of the exciting detection of GWs from BNS merger events which have allowed direct probe of internal structure of the neutron star matter due to tidal deformation of the neutron stars during last stages of coalescence.
-Probing neutron star core structure is of great importance for understanding of the rich spectrum of various exotic high baryon density phases of QCD.
-This part of the QCD phase diagram has so far eluded experimental observations in terrestrial experiments (relativistic heavy-ion collision experiments).
-Various estimates suggest that extreme baryon densities needed for several such phases may only become accessible inside neutron star cores.
-Detailed nature of pulses is extremely sensitive to any changes occurring in the rotational dynamics of the pulsar, hence to any changes occurring in the configuration of a pulsar.
-This makes pulsar observations as powerful probe of dynamical processes affecting pulsar structure.
-We have discussed how internal changes in pulsar due to various phase transitions occurring in the pulsar cores can leave detailed imprints on pulses.
-Changes in the equation of state directly affects the spin rate by affecting the diagonal components of the moment of inertia tensor.
-At the same time, phase transition induced random density fluctuations affect entire MI tensor, including its off-diagonal components.
-This induces wobbling of the pulsar, leading to modulation of pulses as observed on earth.
-It may thus be possible to infer about the detailed nature of specific phase transitions occurring in the pulsar core by detailed analysis of pulsar observations.
-Random density fluctuations during phase transitions also induce rapidly changing quadrupole moment of the neutron star, providing one more possible source of GW emission from neutron stars.
 A particular interesting possibility arises when one considers pulsars in the presence of external gravitational waves.
 While acknowledging the fact that GWs induce extremely tiny configurational changes in bodies, it has been proposed that extreme accuracy of pulsar observations may allow detection of such GWs, especially for GW frequencies in the resonant bands of the neutron star oscillations.
 This is precisely the physics of Weber detectors of gravitational waves.
 Pulsars, thus can act as remotely stationed resonant Weber detectors of GWs, with the signal of GW getting transmitted to earth in form of perturbations on the pulses.
 This also allows for very exciting possibility of detecting gravitational wave events of past, that is cases when GWs from distant sources passed through the earth in past.
 Same GWs also reach pulsars affecting its pulses.
 Those perturbed pulses are detected on earth much later, allowing us to re-visit past gravitational wave events.